codykonior/Jojoba/README.md

   * Class = Function
   * Name = Pipeline
 * Tests will pass by default if no terminating exceptions are thrown.
+* Failure and skip messages are not terminating by and of themselves.

 ![][2]